Cold War Documents Show The FBI Thinks It Can Be The CIA -- And The US Military -- If Just Given The Chance

-from the even-the-US dept
+from the holy-trinity-of-covert-intelligence-operations-[whites-only] dept

 The FBI has, for years now apparently, always wished to be far more than it actually is.
 In the wake of the 9/11 attacks, the FBI shifted its focus from law enforcement to "national security."
 It continues to try to expand this role and believes it should be taking the lead in harvesting foreign informants and protecting the nation against overseas threats -- rather than an agency created solely for that purpose (the Dept. of Homeland Security) or one tasked almost solely with foreign intelligence gathering (the CIA).

 This isn't a recent development.
 The FBI has long had CIA-envy, according to documents obtained by Mike Best and published at MuckRock.
 Long before Sarah Palin was keeping an eye on pesky Russians from the governor's mansion, the FBI wished to do the same.
 The FBI -- being neither a military force nor a foreign intelligence agency -- thought it should be able to run a covert ops station deep in the coldest part of the Cold War.
 Added bonus?
 Screwing the CIA out of prime surveillance real estate.

 FBI files released earlier this year show the Bureau’s plan to build a secret network of “stay behind” agents in Alaska that would become active in the event of a Communist invasion.
 The file also reveals that Bureau personnel thought the biggest advantage to this plan was that it would screw over the CIA, ensuring the Bureau’s supremacy in their ongoing feud with other intelligence agencies.